bugsbrog/web-sprint-challenge-authentication-and-testing/README.md

 ### MVP

-Your finished project must include all of the following requirements (further instructions are found inside each file):
+Your finished project must include all the following requirements (further instructions are found inside each file):

 - [ ] An authentication workflow with functionality for account creation and login, implemented inside `api/auth/auth-router.js`.
 - [ ] Middleware used to restrict access to resources from non-authenticated requests, implemented inside `api/middleware/restricted.js`.